glaucoma anatomy

 People of all ages can develop glaucoma, but it most frequently occurs in people:

-• who are over age 40
+• Who are over age 40

-• who have a family history of glaucoma
+• Who have a family history of glaucoma

-• who are very nearsighted
+• Who are very nearsighted

-• who are diabetic
+• Who are diabetic

-• who are of African or West Indies descent
+• Who are of African or West Indies descent

 How Is Glaucoma Diagnosed?